-- The current Approved Lending List is attached to this report as Schedule A to the Annual Treasury Management and Investment Strategy 2020/21 (Appendix B).
-The List, however, continues to be monitored on an ongoing basis and changes made as appropriate by the Corporate Director Strategic Resources to reflect credit rating downgrades/upgrades, mergers or market intelligence and rumours that impact on the credit 'score' and colour coding. - 5.2 Local Authorities will continue to be included on the Approved Lending List for 2020/21, although suitable investment opportunities with them are limited.
-As a result of the way they are financed and their governance arrangements, Local Authorities are classed as having the highest credit rating. - 5.3 The Debt Management Office (DMO), is a deposit account within HMT (regarded as lending to the Government) and continues to be included on the Approved Lending List.
+5.1 The current Approved Lending List is attached to this report as Schedule A to the Annual Treasury Management and Investment Strategy 2021/22 (Appendix B).
+The List, however, continues to be monitored on an ongoing basis and changes made as appropriate by the Corporate Director - Strategic Resources to reflect credit rating downgrades/upgrades, mergers or market intelligence and rumours that impact on the credit 'score' and colour coding.